XingxinHE/Hex/pages/Type conversions.md

 ---
-aliases: [type conversion, type cast]
+aliases: [type conversion, type cast, type casting]
 ---

 # 📝Definition
-- A cast doesn’t change its operand and it produces a new value.
+A cast doesn’t change its operand and it produces a new value.

 # 🏷(Sub)Categories
 - In #cpp , type conversions can be categorized like so.